i01er/ShareWon-Serverless/README.md

 # ShareWon-Serverless
-The Serverless function of ShareWon Wallet
+The Serverless function of ShareWon Wallet.
+This project is using AWS Lambda and API Gateway to provide different serverless functions for the ShareWon wallet.
+However, some of the essential features may require modifying local source code.

 ### Create Wallet Function
 API Endpoint